A raw pointer in Rust (such as *mut T or *const T) is a low-level pointer type similar to those found in C. Unlike references in Rust, raw pointers:

 Use std::ptr::read to Move the Value

-If we truly want to move the value out of the pointer (transferring ownership from x
+If we truly want to move the value out of the pointer (transferring ownership from x to y), we can use std::ptr::read:

 use std::ptr;